nmlgc/ReC98/README.md

 ### How to build

 * Running on a 64-bit OS?
-Run `build32b.bat` in a Windows shell, followed `build16b.bat` in your DOSBox of choice.
+Run `build32b.bat` in a Windows shell.
 * Running on 32-bit Windows?
 Run just `build.bat`.

 All batch files will abort with an error if any of the necessary tools can't be found in the `PATH`.